Airtable/blocks/packages/cli-next/README.md

 ## `block submit`

-Submit app for review for listing in the the Airtable Marketplace
+Submit extension for review for listing in the the Airtable Marketplace

 ```
 USAGE